prakashlab/octopi-driver-board/README.md

 All footprints, documentation, CAD models, and KiCad libraries for components and daughter boards used with the ODSv1.0.0 boards are available in the `Parts` directory.

+### Releases

+Snapshots of boards for fabrication/assembly are tagged and associated with releases.
+Each release comes with the following attachments:

+- The schematic diagram (`*-schematic.pdf`)
+- A drawing of the footprints and silkscreens on the top face of the board (`*-silk-top.pdf`)
+- A 2-D rendering of the top face of the board, including copper and silkscreens (`*-board-*-top.png`)
+- Gerber and drill files for fabricating the board with PCBway (`*-gerb.zip`)
+- A complete archive of all diagrams, drawings, renderings, and fabrication and assembly files for the board (`*-docs-rev*.zip`)

+### Automated Exports

+The assets attached with releases are automatically generated from a Github Actions workflow in this repository.
+This workflow is automatically run for commits in all pull requests and for any pushed commit.

+The workflow can also be manually triggered from the [KiCad Exports](https://github.com/prakashlab/octopi-driver-board/actions?query=workflow%3A%22KiCad+Exports%22) page, with the following parameters:

+- Branch: Use this to specify which branch to use for the workflow.
+- Git ref: Use this to specify which commit of the design files to export.
+If you leave it blank, it will do an export from the most recent commit on the selected branch.
+If you give it a tag name or commit SHA hash, the workflow will export files from the corresponding commit.
+- Boards: Use this to specify which boards to export.
+If you leave it blank, it will export all boards.
+If you want to export multiple boards, separate their names with spaces (e.g. `ODSv1.0.0-PP-T41 ODSv1.0.0-CP-5x`).
+- Variants: Use this to specify which variants of each board to export.
+If you leave it blank, it will export only the default variant of all specified boards.
+You should only use this field if you have specified exactly one board to export; otherwise, leave it blank.
+If you want to export multiple variants, separate them with spaces (e.g. `Default Pufferfish`).

 ## Maintainers

 Currently the maintainer of this repository is [Ethan Li](https://github.com/ethanjli).